 The need for an economic recovery package that creates resilience in our communities and reduces carbon emissions has never been more needed.
 The Covid-19 crisis has revealed the structural weaknesses of our economy to external shocks, and we are all aware of the rising damage that climate change will bring.
 Action now to revive our economy must be built on building in resilience to climate change, both by adapting and mitigating its effects.

-A group of 24 Mayors and local leaders, representing 25 million people across the country have established a new Resilient Recovery Taskforce.
+A group of 24 mayors and local leaders, representing 24 million people across the country have established a new Resilient Recovery Taskforce.
 They are calling on the Chancellor to commit to a ‘New Deal for Green Skills and Growth’, alongside a major push on infrastructure investment, public transport and retrofitting homes.

-The leaders of the following local authorities have joined the Resilient Recovery Taskforce:
+The leaders of the following local authorities have signed up to the declaration:

 - Leeds City Council

 - Leicester City Council